christophsax/seasonal/README.md

 #### Getting seasonal

-To install the **latest development version** directly from Github, type to the R console:

-    install.packages("devtools")
-    devtools::install_github('christophsax/seasonal')

-The stable version (0.7) is available from CRAN:
+The stable version is available from CRAN:

     install.packages("seasonal")